 Abstract

-Background/Objective: Mesenchymal stem cells (MSC) induce immune-modulatory and neurotrophic effects and were shown to have an acceptable safety profile.
-The aim of This study was to evaluate the safety and efficacy of MSC-transplantation in multiple sclerosis (MS)
+Background/Objective: Mesenchymal stem cells (MSCs) induce immune-modulatory and neurotrophic effects and have an acceptable safety profile.
+This study evaluated the safety and efficacy of MSC transplantation in multiple sclerosis (MS).

-Methods: This double-blind crossover trial (NCT02166021) enrolled 48 patients with active progressive MS (mean EDSS score: 5.6 0.8).
-Patients were randomised into three groups and treated intrathecally (IT) or intravenously (IV) with autologous MSCs (1x106/Kg) or placebo.
-At 6-months, half of the patients from each of the groups was re-treated with MSC and half with placebo.
+Methods: This double-blind crossover trial (NCT02166021) enrolled 48 patients with active progressive MS (mean Expanded Disability Status Scale [EDSS] score: 5.6 0.8).
+Patients were randomized into three groups and treated intrathecally (IT) or intravenously (IV) with either autologous MSCs (1 × 106/kg) or sham injections (normal saline).
+After 6 months, half of the patients from the first two groups were re-treated with MSCs, and the other half, with sham injections.
+Patients from the third group, initially assigned to sham-treatment, were divided into two subgroups and then treated with either MSC-IT or MSC-IV.

 Results: No serious, treatment-related adverse events were observed.
-Significantly fewer patients experienced neurological deterioration in the MSC-IT and MSC-IV groups compared with the placebo-treated patients (6.7 %, 9.7 % and 48.4 %, respectively, p = 0.0003 between MSC-IT and placebo, p = 0.0008 between MSC-IV and placebo, chi-square test).
-58.6% and 40.6% of the patients treated with MSC-IT and MSC-IV, respectively, exhibited no evidence of disease activity-NEDA (no relapses, no EDSS progression, no MRI activity), compared with 9.7% in the placebo groups (p < 0.0001 for MSC-IT vs placebo and 0.0048, for MSC-IV vs placebo). statistically significant benefits following MSC-IT-treatment were also observed in MRI monthly changes of T2 lesion load, 25-foot timed walking, 9-hole peg test, optical coherence tomography (OCT) and in cognitive tests.
+Significantly fewer patients experienced neurological deterioration in the MSC-IT and MSC-IV groups compared with those in the sham-treated group (6.7 %, 9.7 %, and 48.4 %, respectively, p = 0.0003 and p = 0.0008, chi-squared test).
+During the one-year duration of the study, 58.6% and 40.6% of patients treated with MSC-IT and MSC-IV, respectively, exhibited no evidence of disease activity (NEDA, i.e., no relapses, EDSS progression, nor activity on magnetic resonance imaging [MRI]), compared with 9.7% in the sham-treated groups (p < 0.0001 and p < 0.0048, respectively, chi-squared test).
+Treatment with MSC-IT induced significant benefits in monthly changes of the T2 lesion load on MRI, and the timed 25-foot walking test, 9-hole peg test, optical coherence tomography (OCT), and cognitive tests.

-Conclusions/Interpretation: IT and IV administration of Autologous MSCs was well-tolerated in progressive MS and induced robust benefits regarding all primary endpoints.
-IT administration was more efficacious, possibly indicating that not only peripheral immunomodulatory but also neuroprotective/neuroregenerative mechanisms are involved.
-A phase-III trial is warranted to confirm these findings.
+Conclusions/Interpretation: Autologous MSCs (IT and IV) were well-tolerated in progressive MS and induced robust benefits regarding all primary endpoints.
+The IT administration was more efficacious, indicating that the observed effects are possibly mediated by neurotrophic/neuroprotective and central immunomodulatory mechanisms.
+A phase III trial is warranted to confirm these findings.

 Funding

-Our study was solely funded by the PI’s personal research grants, by an award of the Judy and Sidney Swartz Foundation to TBH and other donations to the Hospital for this project.
+Our study was solely funded by the principal investigator’s personal research grants, an award of the Judy and Sidney Swartz Foundation to TBH, and other donations to the Hospital for this project.
 No commercial company was involved at any stage.

 1. Introduction

-Mesenchymal stem cells (MSC) are non-hematopoietic stromal cells, residing mainly in the bone marrow (BM) compartment but also in fat and other tissues.
-Their classical role is to support haematopoiesis and to produce cells of the mesodermal lineage 1,2.
-Studies have described additional MSC properties, and particularly immunomodulatory and neurotrophic ones 3-12.
-In preclinical studies, intravenous and intrathecal administration of MSC was shown to suppress experimental autoimmune encephalomyelitis (EAE) 6,13,14 and to support remyelination following spinal trauma or induced demyelination 15-17.
+Mesenchymal stem cells (MSCs) are non-hematopoietic stromal cells, which reside mainly in the bone marrow compartment, but also in fat and other tissues.
+Their classical role is to support hematopoiesis and produce cells of the mesodermal lineage 1,2.
+Studies have described additional MSC properties, including immunomodulatory and neurotrophic effects 3-12.
+In preclinical studies, intravenous (IV) and intrathecal (IT) administration of MSCs has been shown to suppress experimental autoimmune encephalomyelitis (EAE) 6,13,14 and support remyelination following spinal trauma or induced demyelination 15-17.

-Few small, mostly open-label, clinical trials have reported indications of beneficial effects of MSC-treatment in stroke, multi-system atrophy, multiple sclerosis (MS) and amyotrophic lateral sclerosis (ALS) 18-29.
-It remains controversial Whether the observed benefits were mediated by immunomodulatory mechanisms or by neurotrophic and neuroprotective effects.
+Few small, mostly open-label, clinical trials have reported indications of favorable effects of MSC treatment in stroke, multi-system atrophy, multiple sclerosis (MS), and amyotrophic lateral sclerosis (ALS) 18-29.
+Whether the observed benefits were mediated by immunomodulatory mechanisms or by neurotrophic and neuroprotective effects remains controversial.

-These studies prompted us to perform a controlled study to examine the therapeutic efficacy of MSC transplantation in progressive MS, where there is a critical unmet need for treatment and to investigate the preferred route of cell delivery.
+These earlier studies prompted us to perform a controlled study to examine the therapeutic efficacy of MSC transplantation in progressive MS, for which there is a critical unmet need for treatment.
+We also aimed to investigate the most favorable route of cell delivery.

-We present here the results of this double-blind trial with IV or IT injection of autologous bone marrow (BM)-derived MSCs (1x106/Kg) or placebo in 48 patients with progressive MS.
+We present here the results of this double-blind trial that compared the clinical effects of IV or IT injections of autologous bone marrow-derived MSCs (1 × 106/kg) with those of sham injections, in 48 patients with progressive MS.

 2. Methods